open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.pull_request.time_to_merge

-The amount of time it took a pull request to go from open to merged
+The amount of time it took a pull request to go from open to merged.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |